hberginc/wine_ratings_data_analysis/README.md

     c.
 French Wines have higher ratings when compared to California.

-* Each of these hypotheses merit the use of the Mann Whitney U test all single tailed since I am looking for a clear 'best' characteristic of the regions ratings.
+* Each of these hypotheses merit the use of the Mann Whitney U test, all single tailed, considering that the determining factor includes a "winner" rather than a simple difference between ratings.

 ![picture](images/bar_dist.png)